wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * Metadata APIs: Controllere, CRD, Event, LimitRange, HPA, ...
    * Cluster APIs: APIService, Binding, CSR, ClusterRole, Node, Namespace, Lease, PersistantVolume -> HostPathVolume.
    <br /><br />

+kubectl api-??? | grep ???

+The aggregation layer lets you install additional Kubernetes-style APIs in your cluster.

+ConfigMap is an API object used to store non-confidential data in key-value pairs.
+Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

 <a name="yaml-files"></a>